 In the USA, the current 70-year rule does not apply to works created before 1978.
 Works published before 1923 are in the public domain.
 This applies to all Medtner's works up to Op 38 plus Op 40.
 Works published from 1923 have an initial copyright period of 28 years which is extended to 95 years if copyright was renewed during the 28th year.
-I have no personal knowledge of whether this happened for any of Medtner's works, but copyright appears not to have been renewed for the English translation of The Muse and the Fashion.
-Dover republished the complete sonatas and Fairy Tales, and Kalmus and Schirmer republished some other works, which may be taken as evidence that copyright was not renewed for those works.
-IMSLP has treated all the published works apart from Op 58 as definitely or probably out of copyright in the USA.
+IMSLP regards all works apart from Op 58 and the piano quintet as definitely or very likely to be out of copyright in the USA.

-Medtner's works are in the public domain in Canada, Japan, China, South Korea, Australia and New Zealand.
+Medtner's works are in the public domain in Canada, Japan, China, South Korea, Australia, New Zealand and many other countries.